Île-de-France

 The region is made up of eight administrative departments: Paris, Essonne, Hauts-de-Seine, Seine-Saint-Denis, Seine-et-Marne, Val-de-Marne, Val-d'Oise and Yvelines.
 It was created as the "District of the Paris Region" in 1961.
 In 1976, when its status was aligned with the French administrative regions created in 1972, it was renamed after the historic province of Île-de-France.
 Residents are sometimes referred to as Franciliens, an administrative word created in the 1980s.
 The GDP of the region in 2019 was nearly one-third of the French, and 5% of the European Union's.
-It has the highest per capita GDP of any French region and the third highest of any region in the European Union.
+It has the highest per capita GDP of any French region.

 Beyond the city limits of Paris, the region has many other important historic sites, including the palaces of Versailles and Fontainebleau, as well as the most-visited tourist attraction in France, Disneyland Paris.
-Though it is the richest French region, a significant number of residents live in poverty: the official poverty rate in the Île-de-France was 15.9% in 2015.
-The region has witnessed increasing income inequality in recent decades and rising housing prices have pushed the less affluent outside Paris.
+Although it is the richest French region, a significant number of residents live in poverty.
+The official poverty rate in the Île-de-France was 15.9% in 2015.
+The region has witnessed increasing income inequality in recent decades, and rising housing prices have pushed the less affluent outside Paris.

 Etymology

-Although the modern name Île-de-France literally means "Island of France", its etymology is in fact unclear.
+Although the modern name Île-de-France literally means Island of France, its etymology is unclear.
+Despite its name, the region itself is not an island.
 The "island" may refer to the land between the rivers Oise, Marne and Seine, or it may also have been a reference to the Île de la Cité, where the French royal palace and cathedral were located.

 Alternatively, the name may refer to the lands that were under the direct rule of the Capetian kings during the Middle Ages; thus, the lands were an "island" in a sea of various feudal territories ruled by vassals of the king.